elcodo254/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-7-update_dictionary.py: replaces and adds key/value in a dictionary 8-simple_delete.py: deletes a key in dictionary 9-multiply_by_2.py: function that returns a new dictionary with all values multiplied by 2
+7-update_dictionary.py: replaces and adds key/value in a dictionary 8-simple_delete.py: deletes a key in dictionary 9-multiply_by_2.py: function that returns a new dictionary with all values multiplied by 2 10-best_score.py: returns a key with the biggest integer value